History of the

 Kenneth's Devotion to the

-Utah School for the Deaf Throughout His Life
+Utah Deaf Community Throughout His Life

-Utah School for the Deaf Throughout His Life
+Utah Deaf Community Throughout His Life

 Kenneth C. Burdett and his M-Men basketball team of the Ogden Deaf Branch, 1943-44.
 Coach Kenneth C. Burdett (Center).
 Clockwise bottom: #2 Peter Koukoutsakis, #9 Lloyd Perkins, #7 Kirk Allred, #7 Mike Pallerakis, #2 Merrill Bauer, #3 Bruce Eyre, #5 Melvin Sorensen, #4 Paul Loveland, #8 Lyle G. Mortensen, #9 Tony Jealco, and #6 Sam Judd